Momna-bit/read/README.md

--- STEP 1: Export the full manifest (Bill_No, account_type, territory)
--- for a recent window wide enough to cover all 33 real sample PDFs
+-- STEP 1 (corrected): Export the manifest, scoped to the actual -- Texas TDU territories this tool covers

 SELECT
     BM.Bill_No,